smpezert/staybae-frontend/README.md

 ## Overview

 This codebase is the client-side for the Staybae application.
 It is built using React with Typescript.
+You can access the application online on the link https://staybae.onrender.com.

 ## Challenges during the assessment